huridocs/uwazi-documentation/admin-docs/designing-your-website.md

 Many of these advanced options require coding and programming knowledge, and as such, you may need to seek support from a software developer.
 For more information, consult the Uwazi Advanced Design Guide (*coming soon*) or get in touch with the HURIDOCS team.

-## How to configure the main navigation menu
+## How to configure your collection’s main navigation menu

 By default, the main navigation menu that runs along the top of an Uwazi instance includes links to:
 - the **Library** ![](images/image_0.png)